 Applying for Rhodes, Marshall, Gates, Truman and Other Highly Competitive Graduate Scholarships

-Rhodes, Marshall, Gates and other Scholarships are extremely competitive.
-They are most realistic for students who have compiled outstanding academic records (3.7 or 3.8 and above grade point averages); have evidence of outstanding performance in a wide range of extra-curricular areas; and display personal traits of leadership, character, moral courage, physical vigor, protection of the weak, willingness to "fight the world's fight," and community service.
+The Office of Distinguished Graduates assists our most accomplished students with the process of applying for highly competitive scholarships.
+These types of scholarships are most realistic for students who have compiled outstanding academic records (3.7 or 3.8 and above grade point averages); have evidence of outstanding performance in a wide range of extra-curricular areas; and display personal traits of leadership, character, moral courage, physical vigor, protection of the weak, willingness to "fight the world's fight," and community service.

 How to Apply